groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.2.1 (2024-01-30) =
+* TWEAKED Further optimized activity and event based filters.
+ * Setting `count equals 0` will now return results similar to using the inverse `count at least 1` in the exclude group.
+* TWEAKED Delayed localization of gutenberg block js assets.
+* TWEAKED Filters can now be registered directly from custom properties.
+This will be helpful for addons!
+* TWEAKED Reduced number of queries for the views on the contacts table screen.
+* FIXED `count()` not always returning a correct number because `FOUND_ROWS()` was not cached.
+* FIXED Broadcast search not working.

 = 3.2 (2024-01-29) =
 * ADDED New under the hood query improvements to help create more complex and performant queries.